 Q: I have a Bachelors degree but it is in an unrelated field.
 May I apply for one of your MFA Programs?

 A: Yes.
 Students can gain acceptance into one of our MFA Programs without having earned a Bachelors in an art-related field.
 However, a portfolio of artwork containing a cohesive body of work is essential for a strong and competitive application.
-Please visit the Graduate application page for a complete list of application requirements.
+Please visit the Graduate School for a complete list of application requirements.

 Q: Does the School of Art offer teaching assistantships to the Graduate Students?

 A: Annually Graduate Students may apply for teaching assistant awards in the School of Art.
 These competitive awards provide an annual stipend, ($9,000 per year), and full tuition waiver for either in-state or out-of-state students.
 Teaching assistants are required to devote 10 hours per week of work assigned by the department, in addition to teaching one class each semester in a foundations-level course, and/or entry-level studio courses.

 NOTE: The Graduate Teaching Practicum course (G580) is a required course for all teaching assistants, and is offered in the autumn (fall) semester only.
 Teaching assistants must complete or be enrolled in the practicum course to qualify to each at the School of Art.